sirisian/ecmascript-types/README.md

 ### 6.1.?

 New sections would need to be added to cover every new type proposed above.
-Not too bad.
+Not too bad, most of the types are very well defined regarding ranges and behavior.
+The ones that need a bit of work are bigint, rational, and complex.

 ### 11.6.2.1